Last Updated: June 2019

-- Mobile access is a growing area for most organizations.
+- Mobile access is a growing area for most organisations.
 If your initial mobile access statistics are quite low, don’t despair!

 - To ramp up success, when measuring mobile intranet data, compare the percentages of devices accessing the intranet and the percentages of devices used by employees.
 If they don't align there may be an underlying issue with access from one type of device.

 - In your intranet satisfaction survey, gather feedback about mobile use.
 Getting employee feedback on this emerging area of use is valuable.